-Crucible steel was still in demand well into the twentieth century, despite competition from the steel created by the spectacularly successful (and much cheaper) large-scale production processes introduced by Bessemer and Siemens.
+Crucible steel was still in demand well into the twentieth century, despite competition from the spectacularly successful (and much cheaper) large-scale production processes introduced by Bessemer and Siemens.

-This account from 1905 describes a processes essentially unchanged since its inception over 150 years earlier, and still reliant on Swedish bar iron that had been ‘converted’ to blister steel using the lengthy and inconvenient cementation process1)see Edge tools – iron and steel – part II (blister steel) for more on this topic:
+This account from 1905 describes a processes essentially unchanged since its invention over 150 years earlier, and still reliant on Swedish bar iron that had been ‘converted’ to blister steel using the lengthy and inconvenient cementation process:

 Edge tool makers in particular continued to insist there was no steel better suited to their purpose and paid a high premium accordingly.
-Although tradition and conservatism within their trade may have contributed to the surprising longevity of the crucible steel production process, a more significant factor was that it lent itself to the making of alloy steels where the small crucibles used were convenient for making the precise special mixtures needed.
+Although tradition and conservatism within their trade may have contributed to the surprising longevity of the crucible steel production process, another important factor was that it lent itself to the making alloy steels where the small crucibles used were convenient for preparing the precise special mixtures needed.

 Mushet’s alloy found many important uses in machine tools and also paved the way for the development of the improved alloy mixes used in a range of steels known today as ‘High Speed Steels’.

-These furnaces – basically containers wrapped in a copper coil which, when suppled with a current, would create temperatures high enough to melt the contents – were very convenient since they did not require a regular supply of clay crucibles and could be turned on and off as needed without the need for lengthy and dirty pre-heating.
+These furnaces – basically containers wrapped in a copper coil which, when suppled with a current, created temperatures high enough to melt the contents -were very convenient since they did not require a regular supply of clay crucibles and could be turned on and off as needed without lengthy and dirty pre-heating.

 The technology was soon adapted for alloy making and by the end of the 1920s many steel makers were moving their alloy production to the new furnaces and the old crucible furnaces were retired.

 After a brief resurgence of interest during WWII when the ceaseless demand for steel necessitated the reopening of some of the mothballed crucible furnaces, use of the old technology was in steep decline, and by the 1950s was all but gone: